lilcezz/DarkFork/docs/extras/webhooks.md

 ### `gym-info`

-A `gym-info` event is sent whenever RocketMap fetches a gym's details.
+A `gym-info` event is sent whenever DarkFork fetches a gym's details.

 **Important: while the webhook type name for `gym-info` events is `gym-info`, when this data is sent to a webhook the `type` field will be `gym_details`.**